Skip to main content

 2. Click Try Again.

 3. Continue annotating the assignment.
-Previous annotations will still display.
+Previous annotations will still be displayed.

-Students who have not submitted their assignment can resume working where they left off.
+Students who have not submitted their assignments can resume working where they left off.

 2. Click Edit Draft.